Change the order of the menu entries

 As this begins with 'ZZ' the sub-menu entries will be listed at the end of all other menu items in the Main menu.
 If you want the sub-menu entries listed first in the Main menu, rename it to $$ZZSubMenuAll.mnu.

-Note: If you update your E2B USB drive, you will need to delete the new \_ISO\MAINMENU\ZZSubMenuAll.mnu file again.
+Note: If you ever update your E2B USB drive with a later version of E2B, you will need to delete the new \_ISO\MAINMENU\ZZSubMenuAll.mnu file again.

 Recommended for Easy2Boot (fastest!) - SanDisk Extreme SDCZ880-128G-G46